‘Days Of Our Lives’ Weekly Preview Spoilers: Sami Brady Returns To Crash Eric & Nicole’s Wedding

 Fans are excitedly awaiting the nuptials, believing that this time the couple may finally be able to settle down and enjoy married life together for the first time ever.

 However, one person will come to town to spoil the day for the bride and groom.
-Eric’s wild twin sister, Sami Brady (Alison Sweeney) will come home just in time to ruin the festivities.
+Eric’s wild twin sister, Sami Brady (Alison Sweeney) will return home just in time to ruin the festivities.
 Sami will not only cause a ton of trouble for the couple, she’ll also make a huge scene during the wedding, which is being held at the Brady Pub.

 The video clip shows Sami and Nicole getting into a physical altercation, which ends with Sami tackling Nicole and knocking over her wedding cake.